raccoon-lang/raccoon/NOTES.md

         NOTE: The following semantic documentation may change.

-        Corona's async / await is very different from Python's.
+        Raccoon's async / await is very different from Python's.
 Unawaited asynchronous functions are executed on separate green threads.

 - Source file

     - Multiple encoding support.
-Unlike CPython, Corona only support UTF-8 files.
+Unlike CPython, Raccoon only support UTF-8 files.

 - Scoping rules

-    - Corona has different scoping rule. `if-elif-else`, `for-else`, `try-except-ensure` and `while-else` blocks all have their own scopes
+    - The iterator variables of a for loop is local to the loop's scope.
+It is a declaration rather than an assignment.

+    In Python

+    ```py
+    y = 100
+    for y in [1, 2, 3]:
+        print(y)

+    print(y) #=> 3
+    ```

+    in Raccoon

+    ```py
+    y = 100
+    for y in [1, 2, 3]:
+        print(y)

+    print(y) #=> 100
+    ```

 - Literal

-    - Corona does not support upper case letters to signify literal base.
+    - Raccoon does not support upper case letters to signify literal base.

         ```py
         bin_n = 0b10101